sliechti/feedrdr/README.md

 ###Troubleshooting

+   * It throws ClassNotFound exceptions
+      * Go to project / properties / deployment assembly and make sure to add Ivy
    * Tomcat app not starting
      * Make sure the JRE and JDK match or
      * Make sure to not use any special JDK optimizations